PracHub

 HardProduct / Decision Making

-Identify the three biggest threats to Google over the next 5 years and justify each one.
-Your justification should cover potential impact and why the threat is credible/likely.
+Identify the three biggest threats to Google over the next five years and justify each one.
+Cover potential impact and why the threat is credible or likely.

 Part B - Technology Trends